Not too long ago, someone named Francis left a comment on our blog.

-Chemotherapy is definitely within MSL’s claim limits but radiotherapy remains a question mark.
+Chemotherapy is definitely within MSL’s claim limits but for radiotherapy, the issue remains a question mark.

 Monthly kidney dialysis can go from $1,195 to $2,200 which is above the claim limit of MSL.

-Organ transplants are rare in Singapore and it seems that erythropoietin medicine is being subsidized by the kidney charities so it should be less of a concern.
+Organ transplants are rare in Singapore and it seems that erythropoietin medicine is subsidised by the relevant charities, so this should be less of a concern.

 Verdict – Inconclusive due to lack of information

 The yearly limit of $100,000 is the only issue.

 A research paper in 2014 by the NUS Department of Economics shows that the overall chances of an extreme hospital bill to be above $100k are 0.64%.

 We believe that the risk of someone reaching the maximum limit should be higher, given that they may incur more than one bill in a single policy year.